paulomarquesc/beegfs-template/README.md

    *  deploy-beegfs-nodes-parameters.json
    *  deploy-clients-parameters.json

+    > Notes: If using **dnsDomainName** make sure you use an existing vnet with DNS already setup before executing this deployment, otherwise beegfs configuration will fail.
+To use an existing vnet, make sure you configure the resource group name of the existing vnet parameter called **vnetRg** and configure createNewVnet as **False**.
+It is also mandatory that when using **dnsDomainName** you configure the beegfs master 'A' record on DNS beforehand.

 2. Execute the deployment scripts for each of the templates (make sure you change command line arguments), it must be in this specific order
     * deploy-beegfs-master.json
         ```bash